Ayanava-Das/V-Player/README.md

 # V- Player
-This is the the front-end of a video player, which I have made only using HTML & CSS.
+This is the the front-end of a video playing website, which I have made only using HTML & CSS.